Written by Carl Rosenberg; copy edited by Adrienne Munro

 Ruth Wilson has more than 30 years’ experience editing trade books, professional journals, association publications, and corporate materials at all levels.
 She first honed her structural editing skills working at Vancouver book publisher Self-Counsel Press, and since then, she has shared what she has learned, having taught substantive editing in SFU’s Writing and Communications program for 15 years, along with other skills-based courses.

-Ruth is a partner in West Coast Editorial Associates and has served on several national committees of Editors Canada.
+Ruth is a partner with West Coast Editorial Associates and has served on several national committees of Editors Canada.
 In 2011, she was honoured by Editors Canada as a recipient of the President’s Award for Volunteer Service, and in 2014, she was recognized as a Certified Professional Editor (Hon.) for her work in developing and launching Editors Canada’s world-class certification program.

 Carl Rosenberg, a volunteer on Editors BC’s communications and social media committee, spoke to Ruth about her work on structural editing.